250KB Target

 At 250KB, a compressed photograph looks virtually identical to the original.
-This tool finds the exact highest-quality encoder setting that produces a file under 250KB, so nothing is wasted.
+This tool finds the highest possible quality under 250KB.

 KB